LukeSutor/solo_classifier/README.md

 # Solo Classifier
 ## Goal:
-Be able to tell which guitarist is soloing based on an audio clip of the song or solo.
+Classify which guitarist is playing based on input song audio or tell user which guitarist their tone is most similar to.

----

 ## Technologies:
-torchaudio for audio transformations (mel spectrogram) and PyTorch for convolutional neural network to analyze mel spectrograms
+torchaudio for audio preprocessing and transformations (mel spectrogram) and PyTorch for convolutional neural network to analyze mel spectrograms.

----

 ## Guitarists:
 1. Jimmy Page